Time-definite international shipments

+In the Express division, we transport urgent documents and goods reliably and on time from door to door.
+International time-definite shipments are our core business.
 The division's main product is Time Definite International (TDI).
-Our TDI services enable delivery at predefined times, and our expertise in customs clearance keeps shipments moving as a prerequisite in ensuring fast and reliable, door-to-door service.
+Our TDI services enable delivery at predefined times, and our expertise in customs clearance keeps shipments moving as a prerequisite in ensuring fast and reliable door-to-door service.
 We also provide industry-specific services to round out our TDI product.
-For example, our Medical Express transport solution, which is tailored specifically to customers in the Life Sciences & Healthcare sector, offers various types of thermal packaging for temperature- controlled, chilled and frozen contents.
+For example, our Medical Express transport solution, which is tailored specifically to companies in the life sciences and healthcare sector, offers various types of thermal packaging for temperature- controlled, chilled and frozen contents.

 Our virtual airline

 Our global air freight network is operated by multiple airlines, some of which are wholly owned by the Group.
 The combination of our own and purchased capacities allows us to respond flexibly to fluctuating demand.
-The opposite graphic illustrates how our available freight capacity is organised and offered on the market.
+The following graphic illustrates how our available freight capacity is organised and offered on the market.
 Most of the freight capacity is used for TDI, our main product.
 If any cargo space remains on our own flights, we sell it to customers in the air freight sector.
 The largest buyer of remaining capacity is the DHL Global Forwarding business unit.

-Keeping our customer promise
+Keeping our customer service promise

+In order to keep our commitments to our customers as a global network operator, we monitor their ever-changing requirements, for example through our Insanely Customer Centric Culture programme and with Net Promoter Scores.
+At our quality control centres, we track shipments across the globe and adjust the processes dynamically as required.
+All premium products are tracked until they are delivered.
 We conduct regular reviews of operational safety, compliance with standards and quality of service at our facilities in co-operation with government authorities.
-Approximately 370 locations, around 100 of which are in Asia, have been certified by the Transported Asset Protection Association (TAPA), making us a leader in this area.
+Approximately 370 locations have been certified by the Transported Asset Protection Association (TAPA), making us a leader in this area.